Queensland Poetry Festival: History

-Queensland Poetry administers and manages a year-long program of poetry workshops, programs, events, and competitions.
+Queensland Poetry administered a year-long program of poetry workshops, programs, events, and competitions.
 These include: three Arts Queensland Poetry Awards in the Val Vallis Poetry Award, Thomas Shapcott Poetry Prize and the XYZ Prize for Excellence in Spoken Word (introduced in 2015), the Arts Queensland Poet in Residence, SlammED! and the Australian Poetry Slam QLD Heats & Final.
-Queensland Poetry also partners on programs such as the monthly VOLTA event at Brisbane Square Library.
+Queensland Poetry also partnered on programs such as the monthly VOLTA event at Brisbane Square Library.

 Organisational structure

-The current structure of Queensland Poetry includes a Management Committee, a General Manager, Artistic Director, Events and Marketing Manager and program coordinators..
+The incorporated structure of Queensland Poetry included a Management Committee, a General Manager, Artistic Director, Events and Marketing Manager and program coordinators.
 In 2016 Queensland Poetry was successful for the first time in applying for Organisational Funding for Operational/Staff costs for the 2017–2020 period via Arts Queensland.
 Since 2007 QP has been an incorporated community organisation with a dedicated and growing audience, with a strong tradition of volunteerism and known increasingly for celebrating poetry in all of its forms.
-QP currently has office space under a tenancy agreement with the Queensland Writers Centre, in the State Library of Queensland.
+QP had office space under a tenancy agreement with the Queensland Writers Centre, in the State Library of Queensland.

+Arts Queensland Poet in Residence Program

+The Arts Queensland Poet in Residence program (2005–23) was a prestigious international program inviting one established poet per year, from outside Australia, to spend time in Queensland.
+The Poet in Residence's duties usually included performances at the Queensland Poetry Festival, group workshops and one-on-one mentorship sessions with local poets, and performances in regional Queensland.
+These were often provided at low or no cost to Queensland residents, in order to provide local writers with professional development opportunities.

+In 2008, then Arts Minister Rod Welford noted the Bligh Government 'provided $50,000 for the 2008 poet-in-residence program, which is administered by Queensland Writers Centre in partnership with the Queensland Poetry Festival, Brisbane Writers Festival and the Judith Wright Centre of Contemporary Arts.'
+Early iterations of the residency had poets stay in Queensland for two to three months — often living at the Judith Wright Arts Centre itself; however, later iterations reduced this timeframe to a few weeks or less as funding reduced.

+Arts Queensland noted that the program was 'designed to develop Queensland's poetry culture by providing a residency for a high-profile poet or spoken word artist to engage directly with Queensland poets and poetry community in a meaningful and collaborative way'.
+The program was considered to have far-reaching impact on Queensland literature.

+During the COVID-19 pandemic, the program commissioned 'digital' residencies, through which poets and spoken word performers facilitated online workshops and wrote or performed new work.